 |Prof. Hogendorn's Homepage||Course Syllabus|

 If door is open, I may be available, please knock.
-I also encourage appointments: talk to me before or after class or e-mail.
+I also encourage appointments: talk to me before or after class, or call x2108 or e-mail.

 10% Adjustment for class participation